 Selfie: a photo of someone (often taken by the subject of the photo) taken with the intention of sending it digitally or posting it online

-1. In this Quest, you will create an appropriate digital media self portrait (selfie poster) using PicMonkey to express yourself and create a unique selfie.
+1. In this Quest, you will create an appropriate digital media self portrait (selfie poster) using a photo editing program to express yourself and create a unique selfie.
 For examples of teens who have created these posters, visit this website.

 2. Upload a picture of yourself for this project to a space designated by your teacher for work on this project.
 You might save it in a personal folder, save it on your desktop, or in a shared workspace.
 Choose a picture that makes you look good and has a quiet (plain) background.

-3. Locate 5-10 images that represent you, your favorites, your beliefs, your hobbies, etc. as assigned by your teacher.
-Use Pixabay or one of the other sites mentioned in Quest 1 to help you locate online images that are copyright-free.
-Use PicMonkey to crop or edit these images as needed to apply to your media self-portrait.
+3. Locate a few images that represent you, favorites things, your beliefs, your hobbies, etc. (as assigned by your teacher).
+Use Pixabay , Photos for Class, or one of the other sites mentioned in Quest 1 to help you locate online images and background scenes that are copyright-free.

 Completing this Quest